rzand-in/public/AWS_first_steps_from_AZURE/README.md

 With Azure a newly created account can create Azure AD users and each of these users can be granted permissions to access resources in multiple Resourse Groups is grantes the right permissions.

-AWS offers structures like Organizations, AWS IAM Identity Center and AWS Control Tower to allow user to access multiple accounts and manage the accounts themselves.
+AWS offers structures like Organizations, AWS IAM Identity Center and AWS Control Tower to allow user to access multiple accounts and manage the accounts themselves, I will look into these later.

 ## Add an Account from the portal
 First thing I want to see if I can add a new account from the portal using the same email address I used to create my first account and what are the relations between the 2.